BennoDev/Unacceptable/README.md

 - boolean
 - number
 - array
+- null
-- nullish
+- undefined
 - record (object with keys and values typed but not set in stone)
+- any
+- unknown
 - object (just validates its non null object)

 - interface (or type)

-- any
-- unknown
 - date?